 If you fall into the third category, however, your doctor will likely prescribe you a specially formulated mix, so you won't need an over-the-counter supplement.

 If you have a healthy diet and no digestive issues, you don't need to take a digestive enzyme.
 If you have noticed some uncomfortable side effects from eating certain foods, make an appointment with your doctor, who can make a diagnosis and treatment plan.

 What to Look for in a Digestive Enzyme Supplement

-First, it's important to keep in mind that the FDA does not regulate supplements the same way it does prescription meds, meaning it doesn't guarantee supplements on shelves are safe, effective or contain the ingredients they claim before they hit store shelves.
+First, it's important to keep in mind that the FDA does not regulate supplements the same way it does prescription meds, meaning it doesn't guarantee supplements are safe, effective or contain the ingredients they claim before they hit store shelves.

 With that said, here are two things you should look for in an enzyme supplement before buying: